Our First Window

 A couple things to note here:

-surface is the only thing that Vulkan actually cares about.
+is the only thing that Vulkan actually cares about.
 A Vulkan “surface” is something that Vulkan can render to.
 In other words, it’s a place that Vulkan can stick the output once it gets done running all the fancy shaders and complicated rendering operations.
 This is not quite the same thing as a UI window.
-To take our surface and wrap it in a UI window our operating system can actually use we need the winit crate.
+To take our surface and wrap it in a UI window our operating system can actually use we need the winit

 Physical Device and Queue Family

-After we’ve created our Instance and a surface to render to we need to find the physical device to use for rendering.
+to render to we need to find the physical device to use for rendering.
 What this means is that we need to identify all the pieces of hardware our program can see and decide which one of them we want to use.
 In practice this usually means finding the user’s graphics card.
 This is also where we first meet one of the things that really sets Vulkan apart from its predecessor, OpenGL, queues and queue families.
 OpenGL is a synchronous API.
 What this means is that our application sends a request to the graphics card through the API and then waits until it hears back before continuing.
 This has the advantage of being very simple and intuitive but is also where OpenGL shows its age.

 Modern computers are heavily based around the idea of asynchronous operations.
 That is, one application can have many things happening at the same time without needing to wait (“block”) for one to finish before starting another.
 The way Vulkan taps into this newer design philosophy is by using queues.
 Rather than sending commands one at a time to the graphics card and waiting for a reply, in Vulkan we create lists of commands and upload them all at once to the graphics card.
 The graphics card will then start executing each command in sequence and our main app will continue on immediately without waiting to hear back.